smalot/bootstrap-datetimepicker/README.md

 This event is fired when a day is rendered inside the datepicker.
 Should return a string.
 Return 'disabled' to disable the day from being selected.

+### iconPrev

+String.
+Default: 'icon-arrow-left'

+The icon-font class for the Prev button
+(Markup counterpart: data-icon-prev)

+### iconNext

+String.
+Default: 'icon-arrow-right'

+The icon-font class for the Next button
+(Markup counterpart: data-icon-next)

+### triggerSelector

+String.
+Default: '.add-on .icon-th, .add-on .icon-time, .add-on .icon-calendar'

+Use it to specify a different jquery selector for the html element triggering the calendar.
+(Markup counterpart: data-trigger-selector)

+### resetSelector

+String.
+Default: '.add-on .icon-remove'

+Use it to specify a different jquery selector for the html element clearing the date input field.
+(Markup counterpart: data-reset-selector)

 ```javascript
 $('#date-end')
     .datetimepicker({